Pour Point Depressants

 - Use Biodiesel of all generations, even in higher concentration or pure.

 Most Pour Point Depressants are solid or waxy at room temperature and have to be warmed up before used.
 The time effort and complexity to use a PPD increases.
 It is difficult to use heatable systems in special areas, like EX-zones or on board.
 Fluid PPDs at ambient temperature can solve the problem.
-The table below shows an example of a highly effective PPD, the DODIFLOW® 8029, which will not be solid before -6 °C and remains pumpable down to this temperature region.
+The table below shows an example of such a highly effective PPD in the DODIFLOW® range, which will not be solid before -6 °C and remains pumpable down to this temperature region.
 Other system you can get on request.

 To ensure that our customers are obtaining the most benefit from the additive, our service team offers a comprehensive analysis and characterization of the oil / oil blends.
 These include - but are not limited to - S.A.R.A., yield stress, rheological measurements etc. Based on the data received from these analyses, Clariant will select and recommend the best performing PPD for your needs.